Concept Video

 ONLINE COMPONENT

-Fans and novices alike were both curious and interested in learning about their culture, so I designed a visually immersive web portal that focuses on Touareg culture as the band themselves experience it.
+I designed a visually immersive web portal that focuses on Touareg culture as the band themselves experience it.
+Visuals are an effective means of communicating the culture while also piquing curiosity, so I selected images that were particularly striking and impactful.
 This could easily supplement their existing website, giving curious fans easy and quick access to information about the music, the culture, the band, and the challenges the band is facing today.

 PHYSICAL COMPONENT

-The "Listening Party in a Box" is meant to recreate the experience of being with the band themselves.
-One of the lead singers of Tinariwen’s always begins his concerts in America with “You are welcome to the desert.”
+One of the lead singers of Tinariwen always begins his concerts in America with “You are welcome to the desert.”
 It is apt, as the music has a way of transporting the listener to a faraway place.
 I felt the phrase was fitting for the box as well, as the artifacts are meant to immerse the user in a different environment, and provide some insight into what daily life might be like for the Touareg in the desert.

-The Box allows for a deeper connection of the artists and fans.
-Fans are not passively listening to the music without understanding the deeper meaning to it, but are having a fully immersive and engaging experience with the music by fully engaging all five senses.
+The "Listening Party in a Box" is meant to recreate the experience of being with the band themselves and offers a deeper connection to the band.
+Fans are not passively listening to the music without understanding the deeper meaning to it, but are having a fully immersive experience with the music by fully engaging all five senses.
 Touch is engaged through the Touareg's signature indigo fabric.
 Hearing is captivated by the music.
 Classic gunpowder green tea drunk copiously by the Touareg stimulates taste, while incense sticks immerse one in scent.
 Finally, a book of Tinariwen's stunning poetry rivets the eyes and mind.

 The box fits into nearly every phase of Shelley Evenson’s Experience cycle.
 The unique artifacts with the music help Connect and Attract party guests.
 The User Guide helps Orient; the physical components allow for Interaction, and also Extend and Retain as they serve as reminders and souvenirs, and the sharing component allows for Advocacy.

-BOX COMPONENTS
+BOX CONTENTS

 USER GUIDE

 The fold-out User Guide enables users to scan detailed information about all the elements in the box at once.
 The outside pages have a welcome message, ideas for using the box, and the box contents.
 The inside contents include a brief explanation of the artifacts as well as “Ways to Share” them each.
+The guide neatly folds into six parts for easy storage.

-INDIGO FABRIC
+INDIGO FABRIC & Incense sticks

 GREEN TEA